The Department of Social Work

 - Completed application form

-- A written Statement of Purpose that describes the applicant’s preparation and goals for pursuing graduate study in Social Work
+- A written Statement of Purpose that describes the applicant’s preparation and goals for pursuing graduate study in Social Work.
+This functions as a writing sample.

 - Official transcripts from each college or university attended